YCC Level2: Cabin Keelboat (GibSea) Course

 - use of the navigation lights;

-- manoeuvring in the harbour by engine without colliding with
+- manoeuvring in the harbour by engine without colliding with obstacles in the channels and other boats;

 - choosing sails appropriate for the expected wind conditions;